jgm/pandoc/doc/lua-filters.md

 remain a block element after filter application.
 Pandoc will throw an error if this condition is violated.

+If there is no function matching the element's node type, then the filtering system will look for a more general fallback function.
+Two fallback functions are supported, `Inline` and `Block`.
+Each matches elements of the respective type.

 Elements without matching functions are left untouched.

 See [module documentation](pandoc-module.html) for a list of pandoc